dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Take it all one day at a time and enjoy the journey.**
+**It's better to light a candle than curse the darkness.**

-Kristi Bartlett
+Chinese Proverb